BDE 4.14.0 Production release

 | null

 Where the Object and Array alternatives can recursively contain JSON.
 Just like this grammar, a bdljsn::Json is a variant holding either an Object, Array, String, Number, Boolean, or null.
-These variant selections are respresented by the following types:
+These variant selections are represented by the following types:

 For more details on the JSON grammar see:

-Reading and Writing a bdljsn::Json Object:
+Reading and Writing a bdljsn::Json Object

 bdljsn_jsonutil is the recommended facility to write and read bdljsn::Json objects to and from JSON document text.